mnbao1975/iCommerce/README.md

 - User updates a specific product
 - User views the details of of a specific product
 - User searches a specific product by id
-- User filter a list of products with conditions such and name and color.
+- User filters a list of products with conditions such and name and color.
-- User's activities on product such as viewing a product, filtering a list of products will be stored
+- User's activities on product such as viewing a product, filtering a list of products will be stored into database

 ## Out of scope